Henripan/NEW-WP/README.md

 ---
 ### 2. Executing miRTIGO
 ####  2.1 Files required
-miRTIGO is written in R. In order to run the current version of miRTIGO, the users should provide two data files describing the expression levels of each miRNA and mRNA in a sample, respectively.
+In order to run the current version of miRTIGO, the users should provide two data files describing the expression levels of each miRNA and mRNA in a sample, respectively.
 And one additional file describing the correspondence of samples between the miRNA and mRNA data files.
 All files are tab-delimited ASCII text files and must comply with the following specifications:

 1.**Input miRNA/mRNA file** is organized as follows:<br>
 ![test](https://github.com/Henripan/Wepro/blob/master/input%20miRNA%20file.png)<br>